santiagopombo/pythonapp/README.md

 receiver
 ========

-HP PaaS RabbitMQ Receiver - sample code that sets up a web server that receives messages from a rabbitMQ topic and serializes them to the database.
+HP PaaS RabbitMQ Sender - sample code that sets up a web server that sends messages to a rabbitMQ topic

 required ENV variables:

 these are supplied for you in HP Development Platform Application Lifecycle Service:

-MYSQL_URL
 RABBIT_URL
 VCAP_APP_HOST
 VCAP_APP_PORT

-this one you need to fill out (make sure it is the same one that people are pushing messages to) QUEUE_NAME
+this one you need to fill out (make sure it matches the one in receiver project) QUEUE_NAME